StochasticBiology/hypercube-hmm/README.md

 `m = matrix(c(0,0,1,0,1,1), byrow=TRUE, ncol=3)`<br>
 `HyperHMM(m)`

+Have a look at `hyperhmm-demos.R` for some examples.

 _From the command line:_

 You'll need to compile the C++ code.
 Install the `armadillo` library on your machine, then the command to compile from the Terminal may look something like